SiyiP/med-linked-blog-starter-md/10A Sensorimotor/*C ultimate patho notesheet.md

 	- in C4-5 injuries, C5 compressed horizontally going out.
 	- in sacral ones L5-S1 = the **S1 sacral root is being punished**
 3. Clinicians look for a break in the neck of the dog of an oblique view of the lumbar X-ray to indicate a fracture in the region of the pars interarticularis, which is specific for spondylolysis
+	1. pars interarticularis = mass of bone between superior + inf artiular processes, the neck of boney mass.
+	2. break in the neck of the scotty dog.
 4. biceps tendinitis =
 	1. - long head of biceps travelling thru intertubercular sulcus of humerus, this tendon is a common issue 0:
 	2. bicep tendon deep to the **transverse humeral ligament, so excessive repetitive movements get it inflamed**